-I am a theoretical physicist and an Associate Professor at the Physics Department, Centro Universitário FEI, since 2004.
-The Physics Department offers courses to our Engineering and Computer Science programs, which rank among the best in our country.
+I am a theoretical physicist and a Professor at the Physics Department, Centro Universitário FEI, since 2004.
+The Physics Department offers courses to our Engineering and Computer Science programs, which rank among the best in Brazil.

 Radiation Physics Group at FEI